lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     WHERE ssObjectId > 8660000000000000000

 2.7.
+The default display on the right-hand window will be "Coverage" which is not applicable in the DP0.3 work.
-The default results view displays a plot of the r- vs. the g-band absolute H magnitude at left.
+Click on the "Active Chart" tab.
+The resulting view displays a plot of the r- vs. the g-band absolute H magnitude at left.
-At right, the table shows that absolute H magnitudes were not derived for all objects.
+At left, the table shows that absolute H magnitudes were not derived for all objects.

 .. figure:: /_static/portal_tut01_step02c.png
     :name: portal_tut01_step02c
     :alt: A screenshot of the default results view for the SSObject table query.

-    The default results view for the retrieved subset of 136,134 random ``SSObjects``.
+**The default results view for the retrieved subset of 136,134 random ``SSObjects``**

 2.8.
 In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.